blajoh/documentation/README.md

 ### Original DREBIN data set
 The original data set is available [here](https://www.sec.cs.tu-bs.de/~danarp/drebin/index.html) under the conditions mentioned on the website.
 The feature list, that they used is also available there.
+There are no results for the artificial neural network yet, because we do not have the necessary computing power for it.
+Soon though, soon...

 Method | tpr(%) | fpr(%)
 --- | --- | ---